etcd-io/etcd/README.md

 etcd has known issues on 32-bit systems due to a bug in the Go runtime.
 See #[358][358] for more information.

-To avoid inadvertantly running a possibly unstable etcd server, `etcd` on unsupported architectures will print a warning message and immediately exit if the environment variable `ETCD_UNSUPPORTED_ARCH` is not set to the target architecture.
+To avoid inadvertently running a possibly unstable etcd server, `etcd` on unsupported architectures will print a warning message and immediately exit if the environment variable `ETCD_UNSUPPORTED_ARCH` is not set to the target architecture.